We're launching a consultation after hearing significant maintenance, renovation and refurbishment is needed in 7 ageing care homes.

-Even if repairs were carried out, some of our homes are no longer fit for the purpose of providing high quality care for older people with increasingly complex needs.
+Even if the repairs costing around £30 million were carried out, the homes are no longer fit for purpose and do not have the space, facilities or capability to be adapted to provide high quality care for older people with increasingly complex needs.

 - Ladycross House, Travers Road, Sandiacre